Visit the institution website for COVID‑19 updates

 - Get a learning manager from the University and a workplace mentor

-- Tap in to our Library’s electronic resources, which you can access from anywhere with a Web connection
+- Access our Library resources, including electronic resources which you can access from anywhere with a web connection

 - Have access to the University's student support services and community including study support and the Students’ Union

-- Work at your own pace, in your own time, in any location, with interactive online learning materials
+- Work at your own pace, in your own time, with access to our study resources and interactive online learning materials for distance learners

-- Network with other students on the course to share ideas, knowledge, experience and contacts
+- Network with other students on the course to share ideas, knowledge, experience and contact

 Course contact details